Whitchurch Hospital: History

-During the First World War, the facility was called the Welsh Metropolitan War Hospital.
+In the inter-war years, Cardiff City Mental Hospital was an early adopter of occupational therapy, a new treatment and profession founded by the American Occupational Therapy Association in 1917.
+Sister Patricia Sunderland, a registered mental nurse was appointed as the first occupational therapist in 1930.
+Sunderland’s description of a hospital wide occupational therapy service at Cardiff City Mental Hospital was published in the Nursing Times in 1932.
+This was the first report of occupational therapy in Wales and the first publication by an Irish occupational therapist.

 During the Second World War, part of the hospital was turned over to the military, becoming the largest emergency service hospital in South Wales, treating British, American and German personnel.
 There were 200 beds retained for civilian use, which enabled early treatment of post traumatic stress disorder of military patients.

 On 5 July 1948, the hospital was taken over by the Ministry of Health when the National Health Service was founded.
 It was managed by the Whitchurch and Ely Hospital Management Committee, which also managed Ely Hospital, another large psychiatric hospital in Cardiff.

 After the introduction of Care in the Community in the early 1980s the hospital went into a period of decline and the number of resident patients reduced.

 The hospital was filmed in 2007 for the Torchwood episode From Out of the Rain, first broadcast on 12 March 2008.

 In November 2010 the Cardiff and Vale University Health Board decided it was preferable to centralise all adult mental health care services at Llandough.
 The hospital closed in April 2016.